Back to Blog

 Share:

-But the hype has become a distraction from a few key principles that will continue to remain true for successful transportation practitioners.
+But, without critical attention, the hype can become a distraction from a few key principles that will continue to remain true for successful transportation practitioners—especially when the market does change.

 • Shippers are economically responsible for the movement of their goods.

-• Transportation is not a commodity; therefore, pricing should consider performance metrics, reputation, and relationships.
+• Transportation is not simply a commodity; therefore, pricing should consider performance metrics, reputation, and relationships.

 • Performance expectations should be defined and upheld in contracts.